 To help improve your condition and reduce your risk of gallstones, try these tips:

 If you plan to lose weight, do it slowly.
-Aim to lose no more than two pounds per week.
 Rapid weight loss may increase your risk of gallstones and other health problems.

-If you need surgery to remove your gallbladder or any stones in your gallbladder, the outlook is often positive.
+If your doctor has diagnosed you with gallstones and decides you need surgery to remove them or your gallbladder, the outlook is often positive.
 In most cases of stone removal, stones don’t return.

-You won’t need treatment if your gallstones don’t cause symptoms.
+If your gallstones aren’t causing symptoms, you will most likely not need to do anything.
 Still, you may want to make lifestyle changes to prevent them from getting bigger and causing problems.